 1. Romeo weighs 12 pounds and is very squishy and wonderful to cuddle with.

 20. Romeo is very jealous of the cats, especially Preston, whom he torments regularly.
-The cats spend most of their time downstairs in the finished basement as that is their domain, but given the chance, Romeo will race down there to stir things up.
+The cats spend most of their time downstairs in the finished basement as that is their domain.
+Given the chance, Romeo races down there to stir things up.